 These regulations require a person who has, to any extent, control of non-domestic premises in which there is a cooling tower or an evaporative condenser, to notify their local authority in writing, providing specified information.

 These regulations clarify the meaning of household, commercial and industrial waste.

 This Act introduces integrated pollution control to prevent pollution arising as a result of emissions to air, land or water from scheduled processes under the supervision of the Environment Agency, and control of pollution to air from the less heavily polluting processes, through the local authority.
 Authorisation to operate the relevant processes must be obtained from the enforcing authority.

-These Regulations give the protection for and duties of employees as defined in the Health and Safety at Work, etc Act 1974 to those who are provided with “relevant training”.
+These Regulations give the protection for and duties of employees provided with “relevant training” for work.

 These regulations provide a comprehensive and systematic set of main principles covering electricity in all work activities.